pharmavillage/documentation/content/commands/zrangebyscore/index.md

 syntax_str: "min max [WITHSCORES] [LIMIT\_offset count]"
 title: ZRANGEBYSCORE
 ---

 Returns all the elements in the sorted set at `key` with a score between `min` and `max` (including elements with score equal to `min` or `max`).
 The elements are considered to be ordered from low to high scores.

-The elements having the same score are returned in lexicographical order (this follows from a property of the sorted set implementation in Redis and does not involve further computation).
+The elements having the same score are returned in lexicographical order (this follows from a property of the sorted set implementation in Pharmavillage and does not involve further computation).

 The optional `LIMIT` argument can be used to only get a range of the matching